Welcome and Orientation 2025

 Get a head start with sessions on academic skills, student life, and more - plus the chance to ask your questions before you arrive.
 Find out more about our pre-arrival sessions here.

-Non-residential students (including those who commute or live in private sector or partnership halls) can arrive for in-person enrolment and student ID card collection from Monday 6 October.
+Non-residential students, including those who commute or live in private-sector or partnership halls, can arrive for in-person enrolment and Student ID card collection from a date to be confirmed.
+This information will be available here from December 2025.

-Attendance is essential for in-person enrolment – this is the final step in confirming your student status.
-As part of the process, you’ll also need to collect your University ID card and lanyard, which must be worn at all times when on our sites.
+Attendance at in-person enrolment is essential, as this is the final step in confirming your student status.
+During enrolment, you’ll also collect your University ID card and lanyard, which must be worn at all times while on campus.

 Attendance is essential for these sessions, which introduce you to your course, School and Division, and teaching team.
 You’ll gain an understanding of what to expect from your studies, meet fellow students, and start your academic journey with confidence.